Arbutus Reports Third Quarter 2022 Financial Results and Provides Corporate Update

 Conference call and webcast today at 8:45 AM ET

 WARMINSTER, Pa., Nov.
-09, 2022 (GLOBE NEWSWIRE) -- Arbutus Biopharma Corporation (Nasdaq: ABUS), a clinical-stage biopharmaceutical company leveraging its extensive virology expertise to develop novel therapeutics that target specific viral diseases, today reports its third quarter 2022 financial results and provides corporate updates.
+09, 2022 (GLOBE NEWSWIRE) -- Arbutus Biopharma Corporation ABUS, a clinical-stage biopharmaceutical company leveraging its extensive virology expertise to develop novel therapeutics that target specific viral diseases, today reports its third quarter 2022 financial results and provides corporate updates.

 "This quarter we continued to advance our pipeline of clinical and preclinical programs in support of our mission to develop a functional cure for patients with chronic hepatitis B virus (cHBV) and to treat COVID-19 and future coronavirus outbreaks," said William Collier, Arbutus' President and Chief Executive Officer.
 "We reported at AASLD off-treatment data which showed that AB-729 treatment results in long-lasting control of HBV biomarker levels.
 We continue to believe that AB-729 can be a cornerstone agent in a potential curative combination treatment for cHBV based on the body of data supporting its impact on HBV markers and immune activation properties, safety profile and convenient dosing schedule."